aazucena/cycseq/README.md

 d1 $ trigger 1 $ s "bd(3,8)"
 ```

-If there is no value by "Cycle", then the current evaluated code is repeated infinitely.
+If there is no value in the "Cycle" field in a row, then the current evaluated code is repeated infinitely.
 Each play button triggers the sequencer.
 The play button in the header starts the sequencer at the first text field.
 So it is possible to start the sequencer from any text field.